Hargreaves Lansdown SIPP Review 2026

 AJ Bell

-AJ Bell offers a similar service but generally with lower platform fees, making it attractive for smaller pension pots.
-It also provides a broad investment range and decent research tools, though some investors find HL’s platform more intuitive.
+AJ Bell offers a similar service but with lower share-holding costs — its annual cap is £42 versus HL's £150, making it more attractive for larger share-heavy SIPPs.
+It also provides a broad investment range and decent research tools, though some investors find HL's platform more intuitive.

 👉 For more information, read our AJ Bell review